spunkygames/sprunki/README.md

 ## What is Sprunki? <a name="what-is-sprunki"></a>

 Sprunki is a dynamic online experience offering engaging gameplay and creative opportunities.
-For related experiences, check out [Spunky Game](https://spunky-game.hashnode.space/) and [Esprunki](https://esprunki.hashnode.space/).
+For related experiences, check out [Spunky Game hashnode](https://spunky-game.hashnode.space/) and [Esprunki hashnod](https://esprunki.hashnode.space/).

 ---